Leonora Duarte: Early life

 Duarte received a superb musical education that included instruction on viol, virginals, and lute, as well as lessons in composition.
-Her musical evenings at home with her siblings quickly became well-known ports of call for traveling diplomats and literati, among them Constantijn Huygens, Dutch poet Anna Roemers Visscher, composer Nicholas Lanier, and singer Anne de la Barre.
+She was familiar with the music and styles of both English composers such as John Bull (1562/63-1628) and those from Continental Europe, as well as local Flemish music.
 Their family home was known for a remarkable appreciation for guests and personal musical performances by all members of their family.